trsdn/decrypt-pdf/README.md

 1. Extract hash from PDF (if needed)
 2. Crack password using your wordlist
 3. Decrypt PDF in place or to `results/`
+4. Or simply run `auto_crack.py` to let the tool choose the best method

 ## License